molenaar/20532-DevelopingMicrosoftAzureSolutions/Instructions/Labs/Mod01/LAB_01.md

 > **Results**: After completing this exercise, you will have viewed blades, journeys, and journey parts.

 ### Exercise 3: Exploring the Azure Cloud Shell

-### Scenario

-You will start by signing in to the Azure Portal by using the new portal URL.
-The main tasks for this exercise are as follows:

-1. Open the Cloud Shell

-1. Test Cloud Shell

 #### Task 1: Open the Cloud Shell